merrittlyndon/Avgonix/docs/index.rst

        <a href="https://avgdesk.vercel.app/" rel="noreferrer" style="background-color:#007BFF;color:white;padding:10px 20px;text-decoration:none;border-radius:5px;display:inline-block;font-weight:bold;">Get Started with AVG</a>
    </div>

 However, like any online portal, users sometimes encounter login issues, password errors, or account recovery challenges.
-This comprehensive guide will walk you through everything you need to know about accessing the `avg login my account <https://myaccount.avg.com>`_ page, recovering a forgotten password, and fixing the most common login-related problems.
+This comprehensive guide will walk you through everything you need to know about accessing the avg login my accountpage recovering a forgotten password, and fixing the most common login-related problems.

 Are you having trouble accessing your **avg login my account** dashboard?
 You're not alone.
 Thousands of users rely on the AVG account portal for managing their antivirus and security products.
 When login issues arise, it can delay critical tasks like renewing subscriptions or downloading your protection software.